Manure Composting Odor Removing by Clinoptilolite Zeolite Feed additive

 Zeolite aids in the process of manure composting and acts as an odor control agent because of its ability to absorb and adsorb liquids, gases, and suspended matter.
 Both properties work together to combat odors linked to manure composting.
 Ammonium (NH4+) in liquid and solid wastes is constantly undergoing conversion to ammonia gas (NH3).
 Zeolite controls odors by absorbing moisture from waste and adsorbing the ammonia produced by microbial activity on the liquids (Hogg, 2003).

-Researchers have identified three main benefits that zeolite provides to manure composting and odor reduction efforts.
+Researchers have identified three main benefits that zeolite provides to manure composting and odor removing efforts.
 First, it promotes nitrogen retention in animal waste by adsorbing ammonia.
 Manure mixed with zeolite serves as a high-quality fertilizer because plant-available nitrogen is retained and returned to the soil (Meisinger et al., 2001).
 Second, zeolite controls the moisture content in excrement through its water absorption properties (Mumpton, 1999).
 Finally, zeolite purifies the methane gas produced by the anaerobic digestion of manure (Mumpton, 1999).

 A study by Bernal et al. (1993) examined the level of ammonia loss from several straw-slurry mixtures placed into a composting simulator.
 Then, researchers passed air through the composting materials and finally, funneled the spent-air stream over a zeolite sample.
 Results indicated that between 53 g kg – 82 g kg of zeolite retained 80 percent of nitrogen in manure compost.
 Bernal et al. concluded that covering composting materials with a combination of straw and zeolite is a highly effective method to reduce ammonia emissions.